Funding support programs for buying assistive devices for persons with a visual impairment vary from one geographical jurisdiction to another.

 At the other extreme, the World Health Organization reports that “in many low-income and middle-income countries, only 5-15% of people who require assistive devices and technologies have access to them.”

 In the United States, funding to support the purchase of assistive devices varies from state to state, as documented in the ATIA Funding Resources Guide.
-The Rehabilitation Engineering and Assistive Technology Society of North America (RESNA) maintains a list of contacts for financing of assistive devices in each state and territory.
+The Rehabilitation Engineering and Assistive Technology Society of North America (RESNA) maintains a list of contacts for the financing of assistive devices in each state and territory.
 Each jurisdiction has a different set of rules and regulations for who is eligible and the amount of money available.

 The U.S. government supports the purchase of assistive devices for its employees with a disability through the Computer/Electronic Accommodations Program Technology & Evaluation Center (CAPTEC).
 Located in the Pentagon, it is a facility dedicated to helping federal employees with disabilities and wounded, ill, and injured service members find the best assistive technology (AT) solutions.
 It seems to be the only national program for funding assistive devices in the country.